Background – merger of United Technologies Corporation and Raytheon Company

 - The candidate’s support for Raytheon Technologies programs, products and services and the Company’s mission domestically or internationally.

-RAYPAC is registered with the Federal Election Commission (“FEC”), and its activities are reported per the FEC's required filing schedule.
-Contribution information for RAYPAC, as well as for the legacy UTC PAC and RTN PACs are available at www.fec.gov.
-UTC PAC and RAYPAC contributions for 2019 are enumerated in the historical summaries below.
+RAYPAC is registered with the Federal Election Commission (“FEC”) and contributes to some non-federal elections where federal PACs are legally permitted to participate.
+All contributions made by RAYPAC are reported per the FEC's required filing schedule and as required by state or local law in jurisdictions where non-federal contributions are made.
+Contribution information for RAYPAC, as well as for the legacy UTC PAC, is available at www.fec.gov.
+RAYPAC and UTC PAC contributions for 2020 are enumerated in historical summaries below.

-Expenditures to the public in support of political campaigns and ballot measures
+Expenditures on public communications in support of political campaigns and ballot measures

 Raytheon Technologies does not spend Company funds on communications to the general public in support of political campaigns or ballot initiatives.
 This was also the case for UTC and RTN.
 In the event that the Company makes any expenditures from Company funds in support of political campaigns or ballot initiatives in the future, it would disclose such expenditures.